-Mockingbird Valley Sports Complex reserves the right to promote or relegate a team from one division to another, at any point in time in the session.
+Mockingbird Valley Soccer Clubreserves the right to promote or relegate a team from one division to another, at any point in time in the session.

 It is our goal to provide the best pairing of equally matched competition between the teams involved.